 Do you do expensive presents?
 I always have with my parents growing up and with my husband in recent years.
 Of course, when I say expensive it is a relative term, as in more than £50 for one gift for example.
 But this year we are really looking at the whole gifting thing.
 Because, in general, if we need something we get it at the time and if we can’t afford to get it at the time, we can’t really afford to get it at Christmas.
 Of course, if you have Children things are very different.

-So this year we have decided with the wider family to go for a more handcrafted or tiny budget option and for each other we will get some stocking fillers.
-This will allow us to have the budget to get some special foods and still be able to pay the web hosting bill in March.
+Some years we go for a more handcrafted or tiny budget option and just exchange some stocking fillers.
+This allows us to have the budget to get some special foods.
 However, I am including some Christmas gift ideas for a variety of budgets, because of course, we are not all in the same situation.

 Amazon Kindle

-I am a long time user of Kindles I currently have a Paperwhite, but the only books I read on the device are novels.
+I am a long time user of Kindles I currently have a Paperwhite*, but the only books I read on the device are novels.
 There is still a place in my life for physical books, in general, these include ‘coffee table’ books.
 As well as books I read on the Kindle app on my desktop, principally productivity books, recipes and other reference categories.
-The beauty of a Kindle is that you have on you at any one time, not just the book you are currently reading but a huge choice of next reads.
-For anyone who travels (in normal times), this is space-saving at its best.
+The beauty of a Kindle is that, you have on you at any one time, not just the book you are currently reading but a huge choice of next reads.
+For anyone who travels, this is space-saving at its best.

 Amazon Echo

 Yes, another Amazon product.
 We have used Echo’s for a number of years now and they keep getting better.
-I have just ordered one of these 4th generation sphere models in glacier white*.
-I think it would be a great update from the tall black 1st generation model we currently have in the bedroom.
-The old one will be reset and passed onto my parents to try and convince them of the benefits of having a smart speaker.
 As a spoonie one of the first things I relied on Alexa for was reminding me to take my medication, which I talk about on this blog post on the sister blog.

 A lightweight vacuum cleaner